schatto1/Portfolio/README.md

 Currently it only contains a bunch of photos of red pandas (my favorite), and some bacon ipsum quotes (did someone's stomach just gurgle?).

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/schatto1/pen/pawwdV.
+Originally created at CodePen.io as part of a coding challenge for [freeCodeCamp](https://www.freecodecamp.org/).
+You can find this Pen at https://codepen.io/schatto1/pen/pawwdV.